-The variant of Tkinter frame widget is LabelFrame widget, its task is to draw a border around its child widgets along with displaying the title by default and it is used to group together all the widgets that are related like for example all the radio buttons can be grouped together by using LabelFrame, its features being the features of the frame, it acts as a container.
+The variant of the Tkinter frame widget is the LabelFrame widget; its task is to draw a border around its child widgets along with displaying the title by default, and it is used to group together all the widgets that are related like for example, all the radio buttons can be grouped together by using LabelFrame, its features being the features of the frame, it acts as a container.
 Whenever a LabelFrame is created with its children added into it, the LabelFrame creates the border around them and places a text label above them.

 w = LabelFrame(master, option,..)

-Where the master represents the parent window and the option is the list of options that can be used for the widget and options are the key-value pairs that are separated by commas.
+The master represents the parent window, and the option is the list of options that can be used for the widget, and options are the key-value pairs separated by commas.

 Tkinter LabelFrame Widget

-The most commonly used list of options for widget are:
+The most commonly used list of options for the widget are:

 - bg: Behind the label and indicator, the normal background color is displayed.

 - bd: This represents the border size around the indicator.
 Its default value is two pixels.

 - cursor: Usually, the cursor is represented by a dot, arrow, etc. If the cursor option is set to the cursor name like dot, arrow, etc., the pattern of the cursor will be changed when it is placed over the check button.

 - font: This represents the frame’s vertical direction.